mogu-lab/probabilistic-foundations-of-ml/skills-check.md

 ## Coding Environment: DeepNote

 We will be using [DeepNote](https://deepnote.com/) for all assignments in the course.
 DeepNote is an interactive Python environment that makes it easy to write code in small pieces, and to visualize and inspect them.
-Further, it let's you interleave your code with notes and math.
+Further, it lets you interleave your code with notes and math.
 If you're familiar with Jupyter notebooks, they are just a cloud version of a Jupyter notebook.
 If this is new to you, no problem!
 To get you started, we recommend:
 * Making an account on the [DeepNote](https://deepnote.com/) website using your *Wellesley email* and exploring.
 * Watching/reading some online tutorials, like [this one](https://www.youtube.com/watch?v=EW4lKlUnLGU).
 * Finally try making cells that run code and ones for writing text and math.
 Follow [this guide](https://gtribello.github.io/mathNET/assets/notebook-writing.html) for formatting text and for writing mathematical notation---we will use this heavily in the course!